Weather in Las Vegas is categorized as an arid desert climate, which is quite distinct from what most people are accustomed to.

 It can be a little difficult advising people on what to wear because cold to a UK visitor is much different than cold to someone from Oregon, or France, or Florida, or China, or New York, so forth and so on.
 Same goes for the heat.

 People from high humid zones really enjoy our kind of heat while here.
-Our temp numbers can be tricky because of the humidity factor but basically, you can add 7-10 degrees to humid places to equate it to ours.
+Our temp numbers can be tricky because of the humidity factor but basically, there's a difference of 7-10 degrees from our weather compared to humid places that equates the two.

 I also point out the clothing I commonly see year in and year out.
 From there just simply adjust it according to your weather tolerance.
 You'll find general advice for days and nights on the Strip as well as for those headed to our great outdoors areas.